We CU partners with local organizations to promote positive changes in our community and create impactful learning experiences for students.

 Types of projects

-Students will complete a variety of remote, community-based projects from campus or from anywhere across the country.
+Students will complete a variety of remote and in-person, community-based projects.
 Projects will require diverse strengths and skillsets, and may be matched through service learning classes, unpaid internships, and fellowships.

 Submit your project